 This is Max doing some fake navigation for me so I could film it.
 The downside of these things is that, at this point, you need to pay someone to create the digital materials for you to display like this.
 After years of static, keyboard-and-mouse based input, the easiest systems don’t respond as well to touch-based devices and interfaces.
 But that’s changing, and will continue to change with the rise of tablets and other larger-format touch-based interfaces.
 There is increasingly few technical reasons why libraries can’t provide catalogue and information access points that look less like the workstation above and more like what Square One is doing.

-Here’s some interactive screens at the Disney Store in the Eaton’s Centre, Toronto.
-The focus is primarily on the projected film on the wall, but there’s associated information showing on the two screens that flank it.
+I ran into some interesting interactive screens in the Disney Store in Toronto.
+The focus is primarily on a projected film on the wall, but there’s associated information showing on two screens that flank it.
 Since this area is for children, the screens are smaller, slower, and primarily graphics-based.
 I think this is really interesting, mostly because Disney surely knows that the children in this store are bound to be incredibly distracted.
 There’s input coming at them everywhere.
 The store is full of toys.
-There’s a cartoon playing on the wall.
+There’s a cartoon playing against the wall.
 But they integrated screens at the right level for their audience, and integrated it so that it’s not distracting from the purpose of being there, but adding to it.
 These children don’t need to turn away from what they’re doing to see the digital material.
 It’s part of the experience.
 And it’s a part of the experience that doesn’t dictate how many people can gather around it at once.

 This is a screen that controls the printers at Staples just off Dundas Square in Toronto.
 Again, no keyboard, no mouse.
 Like some of the stellar digital terminals at M&S in London, this machine takes a card for payment.
 It’s low profile, small footprint screen that doesn’t require a desk at all.
 This Staples doesn’t really have room for a desk.
 Sometimes necessity breeds some good ideas.
 I mean, it’s not pretty, but it’s computing in a tight space, without setting up a whole independent workstation.
 It’s set up for people who are there to do a single thing and want to get it done quickly; that’s a goal a lot of library patrons can identify with.